 I think I need both.
 I don’t think I could do just pure teaching because I do like the freedom that comes with research and investigation.
 I also love supervising projects with

 What’s the most rewarding thing about teaching?

 There are two parts to my answer.
-I love being able to share what I discovered with people who also share the same passions and interests that I do.
+I love being able to share what I discover with people who also share the same passions and interests that I do.
 I also love seeing my students get interested in the topic and understanding these concepts.
 Seeing their faces when the ‘penny drops’ is great.

 I don’t know how big your